-Below is a brief overview of all the 2020 Arbor snowboards.
+The following is a quick overview of the 2022 Arbor snowboards lineup.

-I have categorized Arbor's 2019-20 collection below.
-This is according to the categories here at SnowboardingProfiles.com and not necessarily the same as what Arbor labels them as.
+Below, I have categorized Arbor's 2021-22 lineup.
+This is according to the categories here at SnowboardingProfiles.com and not necessarily the same as how Arbor might label them.

 Of course these are only broad categories as every board is different, but this is a rough guide.